unclelarrysvan/rails-chat/README.md

-Basic Rails Chat App with ActionCable
+Basic Rails Chat App with ActionCable and React